Eiffel Tower sparkling at night with a full moon in the background as seen on a Christmas Light bus tour in Paris in December

 Wandering Everywhere contains affiliate links and is a member of Amazon Services LLC Associates Program.
 If you make a purchase using one of our links, we may receive compensation from the company at no additional cost to you.
 Read our disclaimer here.

-What the Weather’s Like in Paris in December
+What the Weather Is Actually Like in Paris in December

 Watch Golden Hour at the Eiffel Tower